Skip to contents

 Now to the main event - let’s upload some packages to review & assess for our organization.
 If it’s your first time using the app, an empty database will be initialized on app launch to be populated with packages, their riskmetric outputs, and your organization’s assessment preferences.
 To begin filling the database with package info, we’ll need to start by upload a list of packages we want to review.
 Under the Risk Assessment tab, the main panel is titled, R PACKAGE RISK ASSESSMENT APP with four tabs under it.
 By default, you’ll be directed to the Upload Package tab.

 Uploading packages can be done by manually typing one (or more) package names into the prompt or, if you have a long list of packages to asses, it may be more convenient to upload a CSV file of the package names.
 The CSV file requires two columns: “package” and “version.”
 However, right now riskmetric can only tackle the current version, so the version column is ignored.
 In the meantime, you can make your life easier by setting version to “0.0.0” for all of your packages in the CSV.
+Additionally, a third column “decision” can be included.
+This can be helpful if your organization already has a list of packages approved for use.

 A over simplified example of an acceptable CSV file: